stashed/docs/docs/addons/nats/authentications/basic/index.md

 **Create Repository:**

-Now, crete a `Repository` object with the information of your desired bucket.
+Now, create a `Repository` object with the information of your desired bucket.
 Below is the YAML of `Repository` object we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1